thefoggycity/BGIScrViewer/README.md

 A tool for viewing decompressed scripts of BGI visual novel games.

 ##TheProgram
-The core decoding code is formerly written by Amemiya.
+The core decoding code is formerly written by xupefei(Amemiya).
 Also two related original class files are adopted here.
 In comparison, this program provides a GUI of Chinese language support, thus it is easy and convenient to use.

 ##Functions